 Binance is available in more than 180 countries around the world.

 I couldn’t find a list of every country supported on Binance, but it seems like most places are.
-The only exceptions are going to be residents in sanctioned countries.
+The only exceptions are going to be residents in sanctioned countries or where they’re been banned from providing services.

-The Binance Exchange currently supports more than 250 cryptocurrencies – which is more than other cryptocurrency exchange.
+The Binance Exchange currently supports more than 350 cryptocurrencies – which is more than other cryptocurrency exchange I’ve reviewed.

 This includes larger cryptocurrencies, but also smaller and newer cryptocurrencies which are more difficult to find in other places.